What is the best way to explore Old Mission Peninsula School?

 How does open enrollment work and when does open enrollment take place?

-Completed applications (required for each individual student) will be accepted via email [email@example.com] or postal service at:
+Completed applications (required for each individual student) will be accepted via email [email@example.com], or through postal service or in -person at:

 Old Mission Peninsula School

-Please view the complete OMPS Admission and Enrollment Policy and Procedures by request from admission@OMPSchool.org or at www.OMPSchool.org.
+Please view the complete OMPS Admission and Enrollment Policy and Procedures document HERE.

-As a charter school, will OMPS still be part of Traverse City Area Public Schools ("TCAPS")?
+As a charter school, is OMPS still a part of Traverse City Area Public Schools ("TCAPS")?

-No, OMPS will be independent of TCAPS and will be governed by its own school board.
-Though we will be independent, know that our relationship with TCAPS and the Traverse Bay Area Intermediate School District (“TBAISD”) is strong.
-Old Mission Peninsula is still in the TCAPS district and our job is to fully prepare our students for their transition to the district's middle and high schools.
+No, OMPS is independent of TCAPS and is governed by its own school board.
+Though we are independent, know that our relationship with TCAPS and the Traverse Bay Area Intermediate School District (“TBAISD”) is strong.
+Old Mission Peninsula is still within the TCAPS district and our job is to fully prepare our students for their transition to the district's middle and high schools.
 We look forward to working with them to serve all children.
 We have and will continue to maintain a positive relationship to ensure our students transition smoothly.